Find Affordable College Courses

 $7,626 Average Tuition & Fees

-Edison State Community College ranked #25 on this year’s Best Value Liberal Arts & Humanities Schools in the Great Lakes Region list.
+With a ranking of #25, Edison State Community College did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
 Located in the rural area of Piqua, Edison Community College is a public college with a small student population.

 Edison Community College undergraduate students pay an average of $7,626 in tuition and fees each year.
 The average amount in student loans that liberal arts / sciences and humanities majors at Edison Community College take out is $14,306.